Search for $X(3872)\to\pi^0\chi_{c0}$ and $X(3872)\to\pi\pi\chi_{c0}$ at BESIII: Fitting

 The results of the fit to the normalization channel are shown in Figure~\ref{fig:norm}.
 There is a clear signal for the $X(3872)$ state.
 The reconstruction efficiency is \NORMEFFUNC, and the fit yield is \NORMNUMBER.
 These are both consistent with Ref.~\cite{ryan}'s measured efficiency of $32.3\%$ and yield of $84.1^{+10.1}_{-9.4}$, where the uncertainties on the yields are just the statistical uncertainties from the fits.
 Note this analysis includes two more data points not included in Ref.~\cite{ryan}, which is why the yield is larger here.

 The fit result to the $\pi^0\chi_{c0}$ mass spectrum is shown in Figure~\ref{fig:nom}.
 There is no obvious signal for any of the reconstructed $\chi_{c0}$ final states.
+The four body $\chi_{c0}$ decays have larger background levels than the two body decays, but input/output checks in Monte Carlo show the average significance does not change when high background final states are added.
 The efficiencies, scaling factors, and yields for each $\chi_{c0}$ decay mode are shown in Table~\ref{tab:nom}.
 The signal has a total statistical significance of \SIGNIF.
-In Section V, we perform 216 alternative fits with different signal and background models.
+In Section V F, we perform 648 alternative fits with different signal and background models.
 Figure~\ref{fig:signif} shows that the significance for all these fit variations is always at least \SIGNIFMIN.
 Figure~\ref{fig:signif} also shows the range of upper limit values measured in all the fit variations.

 The fit result for the $\pi^+\pi^-\chi_{c0}$ mass spectrum is shown in Figure~\ref{fig:pipi}.
 There is no evidence of a signal for this decay mode.
 The efficiencies, scaling factors, and yields are shown in Table~\ref{tab:pipi}.